ansys/grantami-serverapi-openapi/README.md

 ```

 ### Minimal setup
-The following code snippet demonstrates how to perform the minimal setup required to interact with the API using this
+The following code snippet demonstrates how to perform the minimal setup required to interact with the 2025 R1 version of the
-library.
+API using this library.

 ```python
 from typing import Optional